antreaspas/pin-map/README.md

 A spinning globe with markers (pins) with zoom & pan capability using React and D3.

-During spinning, panning, or zooming, map is rendered with low resolution data in low resolution to prevent jittering.
-When globe is still, the map is rendered with higher resolution data.

 Mapa data used are pre-built TopoJSON from [topojson/world-atlas](https://github.com/topojson/world-atlas).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Features
+- Initially renders as a spinning globe with red markers based on locations data.
+- When mouse hovers over a marker while spinning, the animation is paused and a tooltip is displayed above the hovered marker displaying the location text from data.
+When the mouse leaves the marker, the animation resumes.
+- When user interacts with globe with pan or zoom, the spinning animation stops.
+- While the globe is spinning, or while the user pans or zooms, the land masses are rendered in low resolution.
+When the user does not interact with the globe and its not spinning, the map is rendered in high resolution.

 ## Libraries used

 - d3: Loading JSON, rendering SVG elements, and data update patterns
   - d3-geo: Globe projection, scaling, and mapping coordinates
   - d3-zoom & d3-drag: Map zoom & pan